ibm-cloud-docs/databases-for-postgresql/howto-resources-scaling.md

 ### Disk
 {: #disk-allocation}

-Your disk allocation has to be enough to store all of your data.
-Your data is replicated to both data members so the total amount of disk you use is at least twice the size of your data set.
+Your disk allocation must be enough to store all of your data.
+Your data is replicated to both data members so the total amount of disk that you use is at least twice the size of your data set.

 Disk allocation also affects the performance of the disk, with larger disks having higher performance.
-Baseline Input-Output Operations per second (IOPS) performance for disk is 10 IOPS for each GB.
-Scale disk to increase the IOPS your deployment can handle.
+Baseline input/output operations per second (IOPS) performance for disk is 10 IOPS for each GB.
+Scale disk to increase the IOPS that your deployment can handle.

 You cannot scale down storage.
 {: .tip}